 The Sith Inquisitor is Darth Thanaton, especially if a Sorcerer.
 Their similarities make their feud more poignant.

-According to Word of God, there were originally going to bethree factions: Republic, Sith Empire, and Underworld.
+According to Word Of God, there were originally going to bethree factions: Republic, Sith Empire, and Underworld.
 And before that, a developer said that they were going to have Voss Mystics as the third faction, so that's two factions that didn't pan out.
 They are focusing on creating more content for the iconic Republic and Empire classes, but have left open the idea of adding classes post-release.

 Originally, there was going to be possible for players to permanently lose their companions.
 Due to the complaints from testers who figured it would be a case of Like You Would Really Do It (and assuming that paying players would make the same error in judgement), this feature was removed, as the goal of the game is to "be fun" first and foremost.

 Existing sound files suggest that same-sex romances were originally planned for some companions.
-Three lines of Quinn's were found, apparently with identical dialogue to his romance with a female Warrior.
+Threelines of Quinn's were found, apparently with identical dialogue to his romance with a female Warrior.

 Before settling with the "Jedi Sage", it was originally called the "Jedi Wizard".
 Fan reactions were mostly negative and Bioware held poll to see how it should be named.
-The "Jedi Sage" got the most votes, followed by the "Jedi Adept", the "Jedi Seer" and the "Jedi Wizard" got the least votes.
+The "Jedi Sage" got the most votes, followed by the "Jedi Adept", the "Jedi Seer" and the "Jedi Wizard" with the least votes.